mguan2020/BedandBreakfast/readme.md

 # Bed and Breakfast Application
-  This is a bookings and reservation web application for a bed and breakfast.
+  This is a bookings and reservation web application for a bed and breakfast establishment.
 It is built using the Go programming language.

 ## Link to the website
 - In order to access the website directly, visit http://ec2-54-176-175-249.us-west-1.compute.amazonaws.com:8089